 In all these aforementioned contexts the primary aim of these pervasive displays is providing access to information that facilitates the potential users' lives or increases the level of convenience.
 Accordingly, pervasive displays go beyond the usage context of fixed and stationary desktop computers as well as portable laptop computers.
 Advantages offered by this class of information displays include besides the active access of information everywhere, also serendipitous information access; for instance, stumbling across an announcement for an upcoming event on a public display.
 In addition, various pervasive displays are well suited to support co-located collaborative tasks.
 For instance, tabletop computers enable multiple users to discuss and manipulate documents simultaneously as users share the same view.

 Together, these pervasive display devices span a space of opportunities for interaction, communication, and collaboration.
-In this thesis, this space is referred to as the pervasive interaction space.
-This terminolEnvironments of pervasive displays.
+In this thesis, Environments of pervasive displays.

 The promise and goals of pervasive displays.